 Students who are not allocated student housing at Sit, or choose to turn down their offer, will have to find private accommodation on their own.
 While finding a place to live can be a challenge at the start of the autumn semester, especially for students who want to live centrally, all students eventually find somewhere to live.
 You will never be without a roof over your head as a student in Trondheim (see "Temporary housing" below).

-New students arriving in Trondheim in the autumn semester are guaranteed short term housing through "Roof Over Your Head".
+New students arriving in Trondheim in the autumn semester may apply for short term housing through "Roof Over Your Head".
 This provides you with an opportunity to search for private housing after your arrival in Trondheim.